alexfornuto/romm-wiki/Authentication.md

 RomM provides support for various forms of authentication, granting flexibility in securing access to its features.
-Authentication is an optional feature, disabled by defaults and needs to be manually enabled.

-### Enabling authentication
+### Setup

-Authentication can be enabled by setting the `ROMM_AUTH_ENABLED` environment variable to `true`.
+You'll want to set the following env variables before starting RomM:

 - `ROMM_AUTH_USERNAME` and `ROMM_AUTH_PASSWORD` should be set to create the default admin user
 - `ROMM_AUTH_SECRET_KEY` is required and can be generated with `openssl rand -hex 32`